 Did you know that common over-the-counter painkillers can reduce your ability to get pregnant, cause miscarriages, and lead to severe birth defects in your baby?

 Also, don’t forget that it takes two to make a baby.
-Painkillers can affect both women’s and men’s fertility, so make sure that both future parents make informed choices about pain treatment.
+Painkillers can affect both women’s and men’s fertility.
+Make sure that both future parents make informed choices about pain treatment.

 Most painkillers (analgesics, in medical speak) belong to one of three main categories: